zhaokanghuiasd/MSBD5001-kaggle/README.md

 pandas, numpy, sklearn, lightgbm

 ## How to start
-You can produce the results by running every cells sequencely.
+You can produce the results by running every cell sequencely.

 ## Structure
 Every folder contains four files: